d9nny/CV/README.md

 ==============

 **Entrepreneurial junior web developer/software engineer.**
-I love to code and I’m excited at the prospect of starting my new career as a junior developer.
-I believe I'll make a good developer, because: I'm eager to improve my skills and learn new technologies; I can be trusted to work autonomously and work well in a team; I'm happy to adapt to suit the companies needs; and I'm a good problem solver with a mathematical background.
-I'm looking for a junior developer role with a focus on TDD/BDD, software craftsmanship and continued development and innovation.
+I believe I’m a good candidate, because I’m: hard working; eager to improve my skills and learn new tech; I can be trusted to work autonomously and work well in a team; adaptable to best serve the company; and I'm a natural problem solver with a Mathematics Degree.
+I'm very passionate about both creativity and code, code has provided me with the tools enabling me to create, my perfect mix!
+I'm currently working on a project, stock-order, with Rails on the back, AngularJS on the front, TDD with Karma and Rspec and BDD with Protractor.
+I'm looking for a junior dev role with a focus on TDD/BDD, software craftsmanship and continued development and innovation.
-I am currently based in Exeter UK, but I'm happy to consider jobs in London and abroad.
+I am currently based in Exeter - Devon, but happy to consider jobs in London and abroad.

 ## Skills